pad1992/JasPy/README.md

 *Refresh the file browser after copying the files to your JupyterLab working directory*

-There you will a minimal example of how to read in a text file and visualize the data in a plot.
+There you will find a minimal example of how to read in a text file and visualize the data in a plot.
 Have fun, I hope it will be helpful =)